The quest for sustainable energy management

 This form of energy is harnessed through two main approaches: solar electricity and solar thermal energy.
 Although both methods capture solar radiation, they utilize it in different ways.

-Solar energy, with its constantly improving photovoltaic technology, plays a significant role in this scenario.
-This energy can be used directly to power homes and businesses or stored in batteries for future use.
-Solar energy contributes to reducing greenhouse gas emissions, decreasing our dependence on non-renewable fossil fuels, and promoting a more environmentally friendly energy landscape.
+• Solar electric energy: Contributes to reducing greenhouse gas emissions, decreasing our dependence on non-renewable fossil fuels, and promoting a more environmentally friendly energy landscape.

 Ocean energy